Geckoboard - Anti-Slavery and Human Trafficking Policy

 We are proud of our stance as an ethical company which believes in doing well by doing good for society.
 We endorse the principles of the Act and have a number of policies in place which include provisions designed to eradicate modern slavery from our business.

-This statement has been approved and signed by Paul Joyce, Chief Executive Officer, Datachoice Solutions Limited t/a "Geckoboard"
+This statement has been approved and signed by Tom Randle, Chief Executive Officer, Datachoice Solutions Limited t/a "Geckoboard"